 March is the queen of the two-faced mean girls.
-“In like a lion, out like a lamb” is just a pretty way of saying that March will toy with you for thirty-one days.
+“In like a lion, out like a lamb” is just an obtuse way of saying March will toy with you for thirty-one days.

 Erin: Every day in March can feel like an episode of Punk’d.
 But this year, I heaped an extra helping of hot mess onto the already stinking pile March has been handing us.